codeonwort/pathosengine/README.md

 OpenGL rendering engine mainly to toy with real-time graphics programming.

-NOTE: Here my main focus is on implementing rendering techniques, so the engine architecture might be bad and not that robust.
-Also I give only little effort to non-rendering subsystems.
+It's architecture follows game engine patterns but it's not meant to be a game engine.

 ### Development Environment

-This project probably will compile in only this configuration:
+I'm developing in the following environment and won't consider backward compatibility or other OS.

 * GL version: OpenGL 4.6 Core Profile
 * Language: C++17
-* OS: Windows 10 or 11
+* OS: Windows 11
 * IDE: Visual Studio 2022

 ### How to Build